You CAN Put the HAPPY in Holidays!

 - Delegate.
 Ask guests to bring a dish to a holiday gathering.
 Assign decorating tasks to everyone in your household.

 - Adhere to a budget.
 An avalanche of gifts doesn’t lead to happiness.
 Make homemade gifts, or start a friends-and-family grab-bag exchange.

 - Consider donating to a charity, or sponsoring a needy family by providing a tree, food, and gifts.

 - Make time for yourself every day.
 Take a walk, listen to music, or read a book to clear your mind and restore inner calm.

 - Give.
-If the holidays make you feel lonely, volunteer at a soup kitchen, charity event, or Christian Health (CHCC).
+If the holidays make you feel lonely, volunteer at a soup kitchen, charity event, or Christian Health.
 You’ll be giving back to the community, while connecting with new friends.

 - Seek help.
 If negative feelings persist, seek professional help.
 LiveWell Counseling helps clients of all ages – from children to seniors – learn coping skills they need to function in all areas of community.
 A wide range of outpatient treatment modalities are offered including individual and family therapy.

-For more information about LiveWell Counseling or Faith & Grief Luncheons, contact Karen Hockstein at (201) 848-4463 or email email@example.com, or visit ChristianHealthCare.org.
+For more information about LiveWell Counseling or Faith & Grief Luncheons, contact (201) 848-5200 or visit ChristianHealthNJ.org.